What is a Cheque Bounce Case? Understand Section 138 of NIA

 Consequences of a Cheque Bounce Case for Complainant & Accused

-Must pay a fine up to double the cheque amountSpends time and effort on legal recovery
+Must pay a fine up to double the cheque amountHave to spend time and effort on legal recovery

 Gets a criminal recordCan recover the full amount plus compensation

-Checklist : Things to do Immediately After a Cheque Bounces
+Checklist : Things must do Immediately After a Cheque Bounces

 └─ For the Payee (Complainant)

-If you have received a cheque from someone and it has bounced for any reason then follow the below steps:
+If you have received a cheque from someone and it has bounced for any reason then you must follow the below steps:

 1. Send a Legal Demand Notice: You must engage an advocate to send a legal notice demanding the payment for the amount mentioned on the cheque within the period of 15 days.